SublimeText/LaTeXTools/README.markdown

 #### Setup ImageMagick and Ghostscript

-If you are using Sublime Text 3 version 3118 or later and want to use the image and equation previewing features, you will need to ensure that both ImageMagick 6 or higher and Ghostscript 9 or higher are installed and available on your machine.
+If you are using Sublime Text 3 version 3118 or later and want to use the equation preview feature, you will need to ensure that Ghostscript 8 or higher is installed and available on the `texpath` defined for your machine.

+If you do not want to use the equation preview feature, change the `preview_math_mode` setting to `"none"` when you are configuring your settings.

+Similarly, if you would like to use the image preview feature, you will need to ensure that ImageMagick is installed on your machine and available on your `texpath`.
+Note that for some image formats, ImageMagick also requires Ghostscript to be installed.

+If you do not want to use the image preview feature, change the `preview_image_mode` setting to `"none"` when you are configuring your settings.

 If you installed the full TeXLive profile from TUG, you should already have a version of Ghostscript installed.
 Otherwise, it can simply be installed using your distribution's package manager.
 ImageMagick should also be available the same way.

-Once again, you can use the **LaTeXTools: Check System** command to verify that these are setup.
+Once again, you can use the **LaTeXTools: Check System** command to verify that these are setup in a place LaTeXTools can find.

 #### Setup LaTeXTools